 How to Measure Generative AI ROI Effectively

 Measuring generative ai roi is not as easy as it sounds.
-To measure ROI of generative ai, it is important to set up clear objectives, monitor performance metrics & costs, evaluate net benefits, and assess the overall results.
+To measure the ROI of generative AI, it is important to set up clear objectives, monitor performance metrics & costs, evaluate net benefits, and assess the overall results.

 Detailed Approach Towards Measuring ROI from Generative AI